IDMNYU/DM-UY-4913-A-Special-Topics-Interactive-Objects-Systems/SelfAssessment_Feedback.md

 ### Self-Assessments –  Final

+### Due may 12 NOON

-On the last day of class, submit a self-assessment addressing the following.
+Submit a self-assessment addressing the following.
 Please be professional, honest and self-reflective.
 Turn this in as a doc or pdf.
-Attach it to an email and send it to me.
+Attach it to slack DM and send it to me.

 <ol>
 <li>Critically analyze/evaluate how much time was spent on learning technique/technical versus how much time was spent developing your idea/concept and strengthening it. </li>